Ekozmaster/NvidiaOmniverseRTXRemixTools/exts/ekozerski.rtxremixtools/docs/README.md

 This operation reorganizes the geometry to be compatible with the runtime.
 - See: "Interpolation of Geometric Primitive Variables" - https://openusd.org/dev/api/class_usd_geom_primvar.html
 - This operation only applies for meshes inside the mods folder, not the captured ones.

+UV Maps
+- The runtime supports one single UV map per mesh, which should have one of a few known names, so this script finds many variations, picks one and renames to the standard "primvars:st", while also setting the appropriate type as "TextureCoordinate" (TexCoord2fArray / TexCoord2f[]).
+The other UVmaps are discarded.

+Unused Primvars
+- displayColor and displayOpacity are now removed from the mesh.

 ### Setup for Mesh Replacement
 Exports the selected mesh in a selected path, already setting up the replacements and references to work in the runtime, so for every change the user only needs to: